harshalpatil2012/DevUtils/Redis/Redis.md

 logging:
   config: classpath:log4j2.properties
-Run your Spring Boot Application:
+Run Spring Boot Application:
-Now, your Spring Boot application should use Log4j2 with LMAX Disruptor for asynchronous logging, which is optimized for high throughput and low latency.
+Now, Spring Boot application should use Log4j2 with LMAX Disruptor for asynchronous logging, which is optimized for high throughput and low latency.

-This setup provides a complete solution for configuring Log4j2 with LMAX Disruptor using a log4j2.properties file in your Spring Boot web application.
-Customize the logging levels, file paths, and other properties as needed for your specific application.
+This setup provides a complete solution for configuring Log4j2 with LMAX Disruptor using a log4j2.properties file in Spring Boot web application.
+Customize the logging levels, file paths, and other properties as needed for specific application.
 ==============